 In the positive aspect, the swords deal with fairness, justice, logic, sound rationality, analytical thinking, enterprising and problem-solving.
-The power of the rational mind and logic can be helped to bring healing to a situation when emotions threaten to overwhelm us, as is seen in the Six.
+The power of the rational mind and logic can be helped to bring healing to a situation when emotions threaten to overwhelm us, as is seen in the Six of Swords.

 In NLP, it is said that the subconscious mind stores away unpleasant experiences so that it can present them to the conscious mind when the individual is in a better state to access, accept and release that memory.
-This Suit casts a light on how these repressed memories and feelings lead to depression, paranoia, anguish, neurosis, and a multitude of other mental illnesses.
-The Two presents indecision and the Eight the inability to be able to see the way out of a situation.
+The Suit of Swords casts a light on how these repressed memories and feelings lead to depression, paranoia, anguish, neurosis, and a multitude of other mental illnesses.
+The Two of Swords presents indecision and the Eight of Swords the inability to be able to see the way out of a situation.

 The signs associated with the Swords are the air signs of Aquarius, Gemini and Libra.
 On the positive side, the Swords court is logical, rational, driven, just, balanced, brilliant at communication, creative and possibly great readers since their mind is very active.
 On the negative side, they could be cold, distant, devoid of emotion, rigid, domineering, and argumentative.

 When there is a high concentration of Swords in a reading, It implies that the seeker may be having a very difficult time, and is under a lot of mental anguish, arguments, stress, conflicts both internal and external.
-It can often be linked to being pressured by someone, as in the Five, or being hurt by slander as in the Ten.
+It can often be linked to being pressured by someone, as in the Five of Swords, or being hurt by slander as in the Ten of Swords.
 It is a good idea to seek help if that is the need of the hour.